Mizar system: Logical structure

 The MML is built on the axioms of the Tarski–Grothendieck set theory.
 Even though semantically all objects are sets, the language allows one to define and use syntactical weak types.
 For example, a set may be declared to be of type Nat only when its internal structure conforms with a particular list of requirements.
 In turn, this list serves as the definition of the natural numbers and the set of all the sets that conform to this list is denoted as NAT.
 This implementation of types seeks to reflect the way most mathematicians formally think of symbols and so streamline codification.

 Mizar Proof Checker

 Distributions of the Mizar Proof Checker for all major operating systems are freely available for download at the Mizar Project website.
 Use of the proof checker is free for all non-commercial purposes.
-It is written in Free Pascal and the source code is available to all members of the Association of Mizar Users.
+It is written in Free Pascal and the source code is available on GitHub.